-We can all help prevent suicide.
-Every year, Family Strategies and other mental health organizations and individuals across the U.S. and around the world raise awareness of suicide prevention during September.
-By starting the conversation, providing support, and directing help to those who need it, we can prevent suicides and save lives.
+Every year during National Suicide Prevention Month, Family Strategies and other mental health organizations and individuals across the U.S. and around the world strive to raise awareness of suicide prevention.
+By starting the conversation, providing support, and directing help to those who need it, we can all help prevent suicide and save lives.

 Know the Warning Signs

-Some warning signs may help you determine if a loved one is at risk for suicide, especially if the behavior is new, has increased, or seems related to a painful event, loss, or change.
+During National Suicide Prevention Month, Family Strategies wants to help you learn how to start the conversation with someone you know who may be struggling.
+Some warning signs may help you determine if a loved one is at risk for suicide; especially if the behavior is new, has increased, or seems related to a painful event, loss, or change.
 If you or someone you know exhibits any of these, seek help.

 - Impulsive and/or aggressive behavior